Simplifying Life Insurance in India

 What is Non-Linked Insurance?

 Non-linked insurance schemes are those traditional life insurance policies that share no apparent relation with the stock markets.
 Buyers who opt for these policies are assured a guaranteed maturity return or death cover against the premium they need to pay.
-At times these non-linked plans are clubbed with endowment plans which guarantee additional money-back offers, an attractive feature often promoted with survival benefits.
+At times, these non-linked plans are clubbed with an endowment policy, which guarantees additional money-back offers, an attractive feature often promoted with survival benefits.

 On the other hand, if a person wishes to purchase a term plan, their family is guaranteed life cover only if the unfortunate event occurs within the policy term.